wagiminator/ATtiny13-VolumeAdjuster/README.md

 ![VolumeAdjuster_power_transmit.png](https://raw.githubusercontent.com/wagiminator/ATtiny13-VolumeAdjuster/main/documentation/VolumeAdjuster_power_transmit.png)

 So the bottom line is that even a small 100mAh LiPo battery should have enough capacity for several movie nights.
+To reduce power consumption even further, the 10kΩ potentiometer can be replaced by a 100kΩ one.

 ## Timing Accuracy
 The accuracy of the internal oscillator of the ATtiny13 is +/-10% with the factory calibration.
 Usually this is sufficient for an infrared remote control.
 Slight deviations in timing are tolerated by the receiver, since cheap remote controls are usually not more accurate.
 Nevertheless, it is recommended to [manually calibrate](https://github.com/wagiminator/ATtiny84-TinyCalibrator) the internal oscillator and set the corresponding OSCCAL value at the beginning of the code.